FreedomBen/breakout71/Readme.md

 Some upgrades currently are not really useful
 - remove them
 - add more upgrades to complement them
+- update them to be more useful

 # Changelog
 ## To do

+- change translation keys to get better sorted files
+- translate to spanish, german, arabic

 ## Done